simwrapper/beam-python-tools/README.md

 Installation requires the `pip` package manager.

-- Install using `pip install simwrapper`
+- Install using `pip install beam-viewer`
-- To upgrade to the latest version, `pip install --upgrade simwrapper`
+- To upgrade to the latest version, `pip install --upgrade beam-viewer`

 This package includes an embedded copy of the Javascript code from the SimWrapper project, available separately at https://github.com/simwrapper/simwrapper.
 That code is under the